eyalestrin/cross-account-lambda-rds/README.md

 - **Connection**: Lambda connects to RDS public endpoint using credentials from Secrets Manager
 - **Security**: AWS Secrets Manager for credential management, SSL/TLS encryption for database connection

 **Note**: RDS is publicly accessible to allow cross-account Lambda connection.
 Use security groups to restrict access.

-Lambda IAM role has wildcard permission for Secrets Manager to access cross-account secrets.
+**Cross-Account Limitation**: AWS Secrets Manager doesn't support cross-account resource policies.
+The secret ARN is passed to Lambda, but cross-account access requires the secret to be replicated to the Lambda account or credentials passed via other means.

 ## Prerequisites